sabreenadaniyal/Translator-Agent/README.md

 - 💬 Translate informal or broken English into fluent English
 - ⚡ Real-time translation using AI
-- 🎨 Clean and user-friendly interface with Streamlit
+- 🎨 Clean and user-friendly
 - 📄 Supports multi-line input

 ---